 SHARE has developed innovative software for electronic survey operations, including designing questionnaires, translating them, administering them to respondents, monitoring fieldwork, and creating the data bases.
 Most of such innovation was carried out by a SME company.
 This company has been involved in the SHARE study since its inception and has designed a uniquely efficient centralised workflow for the support of large, multilingual longitudinal surveys.
 SHARE has developed the health measurement in large population surveys by introducing physical performance measures (grip strength, chair stand, peak flow) and dried blood spot sampling using devices and materials from SME companies.
 Train the Trainer Session are organised in order to train survey agencies before the waves start on innovations in the questionnaire.
-Young researchers in all SHARE countries are trained in database management skills.
-In addition user-training workshops are offered to researchers who want to analyse the data.
+Young researchers in all SHARE countries are trained in database management to analyse the data.